zelle7/websocketocppgui/README.md

 * Use the header of the dropbox
 * Fix logging
 * Add menu with export buttons, settings etc ...
-* Add description to buld an standalone executable `pyinstaller --onefile --noconsole --hidden-import tkinter run.py`

 #### UI
 The ui is build with the ui builder `pygubu-designer`.
 To start the designer simply call `pygubu-designer` in your bash.

+### Packaging
+To package the application into a single executable without python to be installed you can call `pyinstaller --onefile --noconsole --add-data="uidef.ui:xml" --hidden-import tkinter --hidden-import pygubu run.py`
+Make sure that `from pygubu.builder import ttkstdwidgets` is somewhere imported, otherwise you would get an error.